What They Don’t Tell You in the Radiologic Technologist Job Description

 Fresh out of a radiologic technologist program, it’s only natural to rely on your previous experience and what you’ve learned in class.
 However, the ‘real world’ doesn’t always fit nicely into those classroom scenarios.

-“There are very few patients who are like the book,” Bromeling says.
+“There are very few patients who are like the book,” Bromeling acknowledges.
 “Critical thinking is a must for this profession.”
-This ability to think on your feet is something that isn’t exactly clear in the radiologic technologist job description.
+This ability to think on your feet is something that isn’t always clear in a dry radiologic technologist job description.

 It’s just a hard truth.
 There are far too many human variables for your schooling to cover every possible situation with a step-by-step guide.
 Because of this, your ability to adapt to different patients and environments is vital.
 By having a strong understanding of the fundamental, technical factors that go into producing an image, you should be well-prepared to handle these unanticipated variables.